-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to Copenhagen in a day!
 Part of the reason that I travel is to experience things that I couldn’t experience at home.
 Being from New York City, this can be a little tricky because there are so many people to meet and things to do in my hometown.
 Nevertheless, no matter where you come from, I am confident that you will find visiting Christiania to be a unique experience.
 On top of that, during this Copenhagen in a day you will eat delicious street food, climb to the top of a tower, and attend a free concert.

 I recommend that you do this Copenhagen in a day on a Sunday.
 Sunday’s the only day that the free concerts are available in Freetown Christiania, and you can attend the little service/tour at the Vor Frelsers Kirke as well.